Bogdan54/UPTRT-BSPD/README.md

 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## License
-This project is licensed under the
+This project is licensed under the <a href="https://www.gnu.org/licenses/gpl-3.0.en.html">GPLv3 License</a>.